HimesGroup/AKR/text/aboutAKR_nomenclature.md

 **<u>Definition of Families.</u>** Delineation of families occurs at the 40% amino acid identity level.
 Members of an AKR family should have < 40% amino acid identity with any other family.
-At present, the fourteen families defined by our cluster analysis satisfy this criterion.
+At present, the sixteen families defined by our cluster analysis satisfy this criterion.

 **<u>Definition of Subfamilies.</u>** Within a given family, subfamilies may be defined by a > 60% identity in amino acid sequence among subfamily members.
-By this definition, nine of fourteen AKR families include multiple subfamilies.
-For example, family AKR1 includes the following subfamilies: A) mammalian aldehyde reductases; B) mammalian aldose reductases; C) hydroxysteroid dehydrogenases (HSDs); and D) Δ4-3-ketosteroid-5β-reductase.
+By this definition, nine of sixteen AKR families include multiple subfamilies.
+For example, family AKR1 includes the following subfamilies: AKR1C1-AKR1C4 and AKR1D1, which play critical roles in the metabolism of all steroid hormones, conjugated steroids, synthetic therapeutic steroids, and the synthesis of neurosteroids and bile acids.
 Numbering of the known members of each subfamily was assigned in an arbitrary fashion.
 For example, AKR1A1, AKR1A2, and AKR1A3 are the aldehyde reductases from human, pig, and rat, respectively.
 Any new additions to a subfamily are numbered chronologically.

 **<u>Allelic Variants versus Isoforms.</u>** Allelic variation may occur between superfamily members.
 We propose that proteins with > 97% amino acid sequence